Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 Place Charles de Gaulle

 What is there to do, you might ask?
-What isn’t there to do!?
+What isn’t there to do?
 You could take a dozen different paths — literally a dozen.
-The arch is located right at Place Charles de Gaulle, often called the Place de l’Étoile (or “Square of the Star” in French) since it has 12 streets stretch out from it, making a star.
+The arch is located right at Place Charles de Gaulle, from which 12 different boulevards stretch out, making a star.

 If you’re like me and more of a nature lover, you’re in luck.
 You’re a 20-minute walk from Parc Monceau to the east or Bois du Boulogne to the west.